Alpaca Fleece is Processed into a Variety of Products

 "Worsted" method of processing utilizes fibers 3.75 - 6" long that produces smooth yarn with tighter twist best used in weaving or lace weight.

-We are now busily picking the fleeces free of vegetation to send to Shephard's Mill in Kansas to be spun into yarn.
+We are now busily picking the fleeces free of vegetation to send to the mill to be spun into yarn.
 Knowing the grades allows us to combine same grade fleeces to get the best yarn at an affordable price.

 Alpaca fiber is one of the less flammable and difficult to ignite fibers, with a slow spreading flame which is easy to extinguish.

-We dye some of our yarn using Jacquard acid dyes.
+We dye some of our yarn using Jacquard acid dyes, and also Kool-Aid.

 We are members of the New England Alpaca Fiber Pool.
 They carry an inventory of products made in the US from US alpaca fleece.
 Each product requires us to send a certain amount of fleece and pay a reasonable wholesale price for socks, hats, blankets, etc.